 Getting Started Fast With Marketing Automation

 Marketing automation is what turns good ideas into consistent action.
 For small businesses, the key is to start simple.
-You don’t need a complicated setup to get results—you just need the right small business marketing automation tools that fit your workflow.
+You don’t need a complicated setup to get results—you just need the right small business marketing strategy with automation tools that fit your workflow.

 Here’s how to get started quickly: